 The term mainframe tends to invoke ideas about archaic, difficult-to-use, expensive, space-consuming, and obsolete technology that can’t run modern applications.
 However, IBM is actively developing modern, easy-to-use, affordable, and compact mainframes that are used much more than you might think.

 Mainframes are very much present in modern life.
 Every second, thousands of mainframe business transactions are occurring.
-You might have read stats about other face-paced events, such as the enormous volume of tweets per second (8k), or Google Searches per second (60k), but have you heard that there are 350k mainframe business transactions per second worldwide?
+You might have read stats about other fast-paced events, such as the enormous volume of tweets per second (8k), or Google Searches per second (60k), but have you heard that there are 350k mainframe business transactions per second worldwide?
 You might not realize it, but the processing power and concurrency of mainframes are essential to many things we take for granted in daily life such as making purchases with our credit cards or checking into a flight.
 Mainframes are perfectly suited to handle both modern and legacy applications.

 Use your favourite web templates with Kitura